marekceglowski/KijijiPriceNotifier-Pushbullet/README.md

 ### Script

 A script is included that helps you run multiple instances easily in the background.
 It also lets you see what instances are running and lets you stop them.
+Note the the script requires the `nohup` command (often pre-installed on linux systems).

 Usage:
 ```shell